av1-community-contributors/codec-wiki/docs/contribution-guide.md

 ### Deployment

-See initial instructions at the top.
+See the initial instructions at the top.